 WENDY REIN Co-Artistic Director

 A native New Yorker, Wendy has been dancing and breaking furniture since age 3.
 With a BA from Brown University, she brings over 20 years of professional experience in the field to her work as a performer, choreographer producer, curator, and teacher.
-She worked with Misnomer Dance Theater before moving to San Francisco, where Wendy co-founded RAWdance with Ryan Smith and had the privilege of performing with artists such as Amy Seiwert, Deborah Slater, Alma Esperanza Cunningham, Nancy Karp, Mary Carbonara, and Todd Eckert, among others.
-She also worked for many years both in front of the camera and behind the scenes on a series of dance film projects with RJ Muna.
+She worked with Misnomer Dance Theater before moving to San Francisco, where Wendy co-founded RAWdance with Ryan Smith and had the privilege of performing with Amy Seiwert, ODC/Dance, Deborah Slater, Alma Esperanza Cunningham, Nancy Karp, Mary Carbonara, and Todd Eckert, among many others.
+She also worked for seven years both in front of the camera and behind the scenes on a series of dance film projects with RJ Muna.
 Wendy moved to NY’s Hudson Valley in 2019 as the company expanded to two locations.

 RYAN T. SMITH Co-Artistic Director